Table of Contents

 A traditionally accepted, over-simplified, linear understanding of the customer lifecycle typically looks something like this:

-How to Market to The Acquisition & Conversion Phase of The Customer Lifecycle
+Marketing to the Acquisition & Conversion Phase of the Customer Lifecycle

 This phase is all about increasing website activity and database growth.
 You do this by getting meaningful conversions and driving first purchase using varying, but connected, techniques.